Nestle Digital Marketing & Social Media Strategy: Case Study

 Nestle’s Instagram Pages

-Having separate social media profiles for its various brands, helps them organize marketing campaigns effectively and thus resulting in a strong brand connection with its customers.
+The creation of different social media profiles has helped the brand organise marketing campaigns effectively.
+This has resulted in a strong brand connection with its customers.

 Nestle on Twitter

-Nestle India has been maintaining its Twitter profile as a medium of communication between the company and its audience.
-It also solves queries related to its products by replying to every comment and mentions done by the general public on the platform.
+Nestle India has maintained its Twitter profile as a medium of communication between the company and its audience.
+It also solves queries related to its products by replying to every comment made by the general public on the platform.

 Marketing Strategy of Nestle - A Case Study - Twitter Pages